emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-By setting this property now the app will ignore any placeholder element within the block body.
+By setting this property, the app will now ignore any placeholder element within the block body.

 #### Events